 Summer-early fall.
 June-September (North Carolina).

-from Univ.
-California, Riverside, says that Pepsis
+from the Univ.
+California, Riverside, which states that Pepsis

-prey on "trapdoor spiders and tarantulas".
+prey on "trapdoor spiders and tarantulas").

 and Pepsis cerberus